clay/clay-kiln/docs/editing-components.md

     value: copy
 ```

-In this example, the _Original Article URL_ field would only be displayed if the _Article Syndication Type_ was set to `copy`, since that would mean the article was being syndicated from some other place.
+In this example, the _Original Article URL_ field would only be displayed if the _Article Syndication Type_ was set to `copy` since that would mean the article was being syndicated from some other place.
 You can compare against other fields or even against the site you're on.

 * **field** - to compare against, and/or...
 * **sites** - to compare against (will be true if the current site is one of them)